alexisbellot/Graphical-modelling-continuous-time/README.md

 # Mechanistic Causal Discovery using Neural ODEs

-This is a python implementation of algorithms and experiments presented in the paper [*"Mechanistic Causal Discovery using Neural ODEs"*](https://arxiv.org).
+This is a python implementation of algorithms and experiments presented in the paper [*"Consistency of mechanistic causal discovery using Neural ODEs"*](https://arxiv.org/abs/2105.02522).

 Causal discovery is the problem of defining and piecing together associations in data to infer the underlying causal structure among a system of variables.
-Causality has many different interpretations, and among them a mechansitic interpretation links causality with an underlying process that mediates causal effects continuously in time which is particularly interesting for modelling dynamical systems.
+Causality has many different interpretations, and among them is a mechansitic interpretation links causality with an underlying process that mediates causal effects continuously in time which is particularly interesting for modelling dynamical systems.

 This project present a causal discovery algorithm using this mechanistic account of causality.
 We call it the Neural Mechanistic Causal (NMC) model.